Franklin Street Properties Corp. (FSP) Shares Decline Despite Market Challenges

 Is It Worth Investing in Franklin Street Properties Corp.
 (AMEX: FSP) Right Now?

-Franklin Street Properties Corp.
-(AMEX: FSP) has a higher price-to-earnings ratio of 112.73x compared to its average ratio, and the 36-month beta value for FSP is at 0.83.
+The price-to-earnings ratio for Franklin Street Properties Corp.
+(AMEX: FSP) is 110.00x, which is above its average ratio.
+Moreover, the 36-month beta value for FSP is 0.83.

 Sponsored